-In the various lessons so far you have come across a number of ways to size items on a web page using CSS.
-Understanding how big the different features in your design will be is important, and in this lesson we will summarize the various ways elements get a size via CSS and define a few terms around sizing that will help you in the future.
+In the various lessons so far, you have come across a number of ways to size items on a web page using CSS.
+Understanding how big the different features in your design will be is important.
+So, in this lesson we will summarize the various ways elements get a size via CSS and define a few terms about sizing that will help you in the future.

 |Prerequisites:||Basic computer literacy, basic software installed, basic knowledge of working with files, HTML basics (study Introduction to HTML), and an idea of how CSS works (study CSS first steps.)|

 |Objective:||To understand the different ways we can size things in CSS.|

 HTML Elements have a natural size, set before they are affected by any CSS.
 A straightforward example is an image.
 An image file contains sizing information, described as its intrinsic size.
 This size is determined by the image itself, not by any formatting we happen to apply.